-\textbf{Large Language Model Membership Inference} is a subdomain of membership inference that has received increasing research attention.
-Within this subdomain, the topic of detecting pretraining data has been the focus of numerous studies exploring various methodologies for identifying whether specific texts were included in the training dataset of an LLM.
-Existing MIAs against LLMs can be categorized as reference-free or reference-based.
+\textbf{Large language model membership inference} is a subdomain of membership inference that has gained increasing research attention.
+Within this subdomain, detecting pretraining data has been the focus of numerous studies exploring different methodologies for determining whether specific texts were included in an LLM's training dataset.
+Existing MIAs for LLMs fall into two categories: reference-based and reference-free.

-\textbf{Reference-based}~\cite{shokri2017membership} methods infer data membership of a given input text by comparing the target model's outputs with the output of reference models, which were usually trained on the same data distribution.
-An example of such a method is \textit{LiRA}~\cite{carlini2022membership} which estimates the likelihood ratio of a target example's loss under models trained with and without the example, using Gaussian distributions to simplify the computation.
+\textbf{Reference-based}~\cite{shokri2017membership} methods compare a target model’s outputs to those of reference models, which are typically trained on the same data distribution.
+One such method is \textit{LiRA}~\cite{carlini2022membership}, which estimates the likelihood ratio of a target example's loss under models trained with and without the example, using Gaussian distributions to simplify the computation.

-In contrast, \textbf{reference-free methods} aim to infer membership by applying different calculation methods on the probabilities of the token predictions.
-Among these methods is the \textit{LOSS Attack}~\cite{yeom2018privacy}, which uses the loss values of a model; in the context of language models, this corresponds to the perplexity of the text.
-Perplexity is a measurement of how well a probability model predicts a sample, and it is calculated as the exponentiation of the negative average log-likelihood per token:
+In contrast, \textbf{reference-free methods} aim to determine membership by applying different probability-based calculations on token predictions.
+One such method, the \textit{LOSS Attack}~\cite{yeom2018privacy}, uses model loss values, which in language models correspond to text perplexity.
+Perplexity measures how well a probability model predicts a sample and is calculated as the exponentiation of the negative average log-likelihood per token:

 {

 }